-Monica Engel currently serves as President of Medicare markets for Blue Cross and Blue Shield of Minnesota.
+Monica Engel currently serves as President of Medicare and Federal Employee markets for Blue Cross and Blue Shield of Minnesota.
 In this role, she is responsible for leading the organization’s Public, State, Federal and Labor markets business.
 Engel provides strategic direction for sales and account management, customer satisfaction and all supporting business functions.

 Engel has more than 25 years of experience within the health care industry.
 During her tenure at Blue Cross, she has held various leadership positions in operations, channel distribution, new sales and account management.
 Engel was instrumental in leading the way by bringing the state’s first health insurance retail center to Minnesota to help consumers navigate a complex topic in a more effective way.
 In her most recent position as Vice President of Consumer Markets, Engel led the organization through many industry challenges while identifying new and emerging opportunities arising from health care reform.

 Engel holds a degree in business management from Mayville State University and has completed the Minnesota Management Institute program from the University of Minnesota, Carlson School of Management.
 She is an active member of Women Business Leaders, and a board member for Mii Life Inc./Select Account.
 In 2017, the Dakota County Regional Chamber of Commerce honored Engel with a “Women of Excellence” award.